 Dr. ir.
 Tromp, N.

-Nynke Tromp is Assistant Professor at the Faculty of Industrial Design Engineering.
+Nynke Tromp is Associate Professor at the Faculty of Industrial Design Engineering.

 Nynke Tromp works as an assistant professor Social Design & Behaviour Change at the department of Industrial Design, Delft University of Technology.
 She co-runs the Systemic Design Lab, is co-founder of Redesigning Psychiatry.